 The supply analysis will be given significant weight in the Authority's review of the market study.
 The senior analyst/market study author must visit all comparable/competitive developments.
-The analysis must include all existing LIHTC projects and other projects that would compete with or be affected by the proposed project.
-The analyst must include and consider all developments under construction and/or in the pipeline in the analysis.
+The analysis must include all existing LIHTC projects and other projects that would compete with or be affected by the proposed project such as Rural Development properties both subsidized and un-subsidized, HUD properties, etc. The analyst must include and consider all developments under construction and/or in the pipeline in the analysis.

 - 1. The following information should be included for each comparable/competitive development: - a.
 Name, Address, and Phone Number - b.
-Contact Person's Name and staffing of the comparable/competitive property development - c.
+Contact Person's Name and phone number and staffing of the comparable/competitive property development

+- c.
 Photograph - d.
 Monthly Rents and utilities included in the rent, if any - e.
 Type of development (RHS, tax credit, conventional, bond, bond and tax credits, etc.) - f.
 Breakdown of unit sizes by bedroom/bathroom count - g.
 Square footage for each comparable/competitive unit type - h.
 Project age and Condition - i.
 Population Served - j.
 Description of unit amenities (include kitchen equipment) and site amenities - k.
-Concessions given, if any - Current vacancy rates broken down by bedroom size.
+Concessions given, if any - 1.
+Current vacancy rates broken down by bedroom size.
 Vacancy rates are to be determined using the most current information provided by property management. - m.
 Waiting list information, if any - n.
 Number of units receiving rental assistance, description of assistance as project or tenant based. - o.
 For developments in the planning or construction stages, provide the name, address/location, name of owner, number of units, unit configuration, rent structure, estimated date of market entry, and any other relevant market analysis information.
 If there are no developments in the planning stages or under construction, a statement to that effect must be provided. - p.
 If the proposed project is an additional phase of an existing project, include a tenant profile as well as any information about a waiting list.